Kvieta1990/Kvieta1990.github.io/_posts/2025-10-26-bondstr_bvs.md

 - The overall valence of a central atom is the sum of contributions from all surrounding atoms, and in practice, a cutoff needs to be set to define the `surrounding` atoms.

-- Positions of ions are allow to vary in reality and the diffusion pathway can be considered as the connection of those points yielding the same bond valence for ions.
+- Positions of ions are allowed to vary in reality and the diffusion pathway can be considered as the connection of those points yielding the same bond valence for ions.

 - Such an idea can be expanded to define an energy term that considers both the BV-determined energy and a Coulomb interaction term.